surma/surma.dev/content/things/rust-to-webassembly.md

 In almost all fields of coding, these assumptions are fulfilled.
 However, they are not when you work with raw WebAssembly: Because of the sandbox, there is no access to an operating system (and if you run WebAssembly in the browser, there's yet another sandbox preventing you from exposing it).
 You also just get access to a linear chunk of memory with no central entity managing which part of the memory belongs to what.

+This means that Rust gave us a false sense of security!
+It provided us with an entire standard library with no operating system to back it with.
+In fact, many of the stdlib modules are just [aliased][std unsupported] to a dedicated implementation of the stdlib where everything is unsupported.
+That means all functions that return a `Result<T>` always return `Err`, and all other functions panic.

+### Learning from os-less devices

 There is another field that works similarly that we can learn from: Embedded systems.
 While modern embedded systems often do run an entire Linux, smaller microprocessors do not.
 [Rust does support building for those smaller systems][embedded rust] as well, and the [Embedded Rust Book] as well as the [Embedonomicon] explain on how you write Rust correctly for those kinds of environments.

-The biggest part is a crate macro called `#![no_std]`, which tells Rust to not link against the standard library.
+To enter this new world we have to add one line to our code: `#![no_std]`.
+This crate macro tells Rust to not link against the standard library.
 Instead, it only links against [core][rust core].
 To quote the Embedonomicon:

 > The `core` crate is a subset of the `std` crate that makes zero assumptions about the system the program will run on.
 As such, it provides APIs for language primitives like floats, strings and slices, as well as APIs that expose processor features like atomic operations and SIMD instructions.
 However it lacks APIs for anything that involves heap memory allocations and I/O.
 >